Communication Subsystem

 For public_auth="bundle", there are three separate responsibilities:

-- Bundle: accept
+- App: accept

-Typical bundle-authenticated public hook flow:
+Typical app-authenticated public hook flow:

 - the caller sends